Postcards from the Wedge

-"Postcards from the Wedge" is the fourteenth episode of the twenty-first season of the American animated television series The Simpsons.
+"Postcards from the Wedge" is the fifthteenth episode of the twenty-first season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on March 14, 2010.
 In the episode, Homer and Marge once again try to discipline Bart after Edna Krabappel tells them that Bart has not been doing his homework, but Bart has a plan to manipulate Homer's strictness and Marge's sympathetic ear, which backfires when Homer and Marge see through the plan and decide to ignore Bart.

 The episode was written by Brian Kelley and directed by Mark Kirkland.
 The episode features references to the shows Pokémon, House and The Jetsons.

 The episode received mostly positive reviews and got an 18-49 Nielsen Rating of 2.6/8.